wackleapps/tattoogen-ai-legal/terms-of-service.md

 - Attempting to **reverse-engineer, copy, or distribute** Tattoogen AI’s AI-generated content.
 - Engaging in **fraudulent, abusive, or harmful activities** within the App.

-## **4. AI-Generated Content and Ownership**
+## 4. User-Generated Content and Responsibility

+TattooGen AI enables users to generate tattoo designs using AI technology.
+While the AI-generated images are processed through our API key and may appear in third-party AI processing systems, all generated content remains the full responsibility of the user who created it.

+By using TattooGen AI, you agree that:
+- You hold full responsibility for the content you generate.
+- TattooGen AI and its developers are **not liable for any misuse, copyright infringement, or inappropriate content created through the application**.
+- You **may not create or generate images that violate any laws, infringe intellectual property rights, or contain harmful, explicit, or illegal content**.
+- The service reserves the right to restrict access if abuse is detected.

+TattooGen AI does not claim ownership of any AI-generated content.
+However:
 - AI-generated tattoo designs are **temporarily stored on the API server** for processing.
 - Users **may save and use** their AI-generated designs for personal use.
-- Tattoogen AI does not claim ownership of user-generated prompts or tattoo designs.
+- TattooGen AI does not claim ownership of user-generated prompts or tattoo designs.
+- Generated images may be temporarily stored on third-party servers for processing purposes.

 ## **5. Subscription and Payment**
 Tattoogen AI may offer **weekly and yearly subscription plans** that provide access to premium features.